drawbuildplay/blog/content/blog/diy-built-in-shelves-using-ikea-billy-bookcase-hack.md

 +++
 categories = ["home-decor"]
 date = "2019-03-21T00:00:00-04:00"
-description = "Enhance your Library Room (Home Office) with our easy to do DIY using the Billy BookCase Hack from Ikea." title = "DIY Built-In Shelves using Ikea Billy Bookcase Hack" [images] name = "Office Shelving" src = "/uploads/GV4A7575.jpg"
+description = "Enhance your Library Room (Home Office) with our easy to do DIY IKEA Shelf Idea, using the Billy BookCase Shelf Hack from IKEA." title = "DIY Built-In Shelves using Ikea Billy Bookcase Hack" [images] name = "Office Shelving" src = "/uploads/GV4A7575.jpg"
 [[pins]]
-pin_description = "How to build a beautiful DIY Shelving for the library or office, using the IKEA Billy Bookcase Hack #shelving #library #office #workfromhome #ikea #billy " pin_image = "/uploads/diy_shelving.png"
+pin_description = "How to build a beautiful DIY IKEA Shelf idea for the library or office, using the IKEA Billy Bookcase Hack #shelving #library #office #workfromhome #ikea #billy " pin_image = "/uploads/diy_shelving.png"
 [[pins]]
 pin_description = "Ikea Billy Bookcase Hack - Shelving for your library or home office #shelving #library #office #workfromhome #ikea #billy "